-A push button switch panel with an LED display in the helm is used to control the trim tabs.
+The trim tabs are mounted to the hull on the transom below the swim platform.
+Dual rocker switches in the helm are used to control the trim tabs.
 The switches are labeled and control bow up and down movements.
 They also control starboard and port up and down movements.
 Bow up and bow down will control the hull planing attitude, while port and starboard up and down provides control for the hull listing.
-An indicator next to each switch displays the position of your trim tabs.
-The display indicates trim tab deflection.
-When the indicator is at the bottom of the display, the tabs are in the